 Window sills are favorite spot for cats to sit and watch the world.
 They also like to lean against the screens, loosening them.
 Screens or window frames are irresistible scratching posts.
 Cats can scratch away the better part of a ¾ inch thick board, while the homeowner remains completely unaware because a curtain is hiding the damage!
 Regularly check screens for holes and frames for scratches.
 Provide plenty of opportunity for your cat to scratch in other places — cat condos, scratching posts, etc. Dull the ends of claws by trimming and filing.

 Dogs love doors as much as cats love windows.
 Puppies use corners of open doors as teethers and will gnaw away as long as they’re allowed.
 Discourage chewing by purchasing products with a bitter taste, available at most pet supply centers.
 From the beginning, train dogs not to claw when they need to be let out; otherwise, you are inviting disaster!
 Nothing looks worse than a gouged-out door!
 For stubborn dogs, install a protective metal plate during the training process.

 Appliances & Baseboard Heaters

 Animal hair is a major contributor to reduced energy efficiency.
 Hairballs clog up the fan that blows over refrigerator coils.
-Air movement draws hair up and in, causing a strain on the compressor, decreasing the life of the appliance.
+Air movement draws hair up and in, causing a strain on the compressor and decreasing the life of the appliance.
 Animal owners should move refrigerators out every few months to thoroughly vacuum behind and underneath.

 Heating coils in baseboard heaters are hair magnets.
-Annually remove baseboard covers, and using a small air compressor, blow hair and dirt out between elements.
+Annually remove baseboard covers, and with a small air compressor, blow hair and dirt out between elements.
 Using specialized nozzle attachments designed for small spaces, vacuum appliances and baseboards weekly.